 - Why would a consumer buy a product where they did not know whether they liked the flavor?

 - Do you think that this campaign would simply cannibalize existing sales?
 (That is, existing customers purchase this mystery flavor instead of their regular purchase, resulting in no sales increase overall.)

 - Why would the brand associate with the letters WTF, given this can also have a negative connotation?

 - Why would the brand run this sales promotion, rather than just introducing the new flavor straight to the marketplace?

-- Could this campaign help increase brand engagement overall?
+- Could this campaign help increase any brand health metrics?
+(Examples: awareness, likeability, positioning, preference, loyalty.)